EC Position Descriptions

-These tasks will be accomplished through a close working relationship with the National NSSLHA Program Director and ASHA National Office staff.
+These tasks will be accomplished through a close working relationship with the National NSSLHA Senior Director and ASHA National Office staff.

 - Assist in developing student advocacy activities concerning the welfare of students, professionals, and those being served in the professions of audiology and speech-language pathology.